For Immediate Release: February 14, 2023

-COUNCIL ADOPTS MOTION TO ESTABLISH RIGHT TO COUNSEL BROUGHT BY COUNCILMEMBER RAMAN
+COUNCILMEMBER RAMAN INTRODUCES MOTION TO ESTABLISH RIGHT TO COUNSEL

 An estimated 30,000 eviction notices are filed annually in the City of Los Angeles.
 When tenants are unable to afford a lawyer, they frequently fail to contest an eviction notice, even if it’s unlawfully issued.
 As a result, many eviction actions end in default judgments against tenants that may have been able to make successful arguments in court, if they only had representation.
 The motion introduced by Councilmember Raman and her colleagues proposes offering free legal services to tenants facing eviction via a Right to Counsel, thereby promoting housing stability and stemming the flow of people into homelessness.

-“When we talk about what it’s like to live in LA, so often we are talking about a feeling of precariousness.
-And in particular, precariousness in housing.
-The feeling that at any time, with just a few bad breaks, you could lose your home,” said Councilmember Raman.
-“What Right to Counsel is trying to do is end our era of precarity and move into one of stability – keeping people in their homes and combat the eviction-to-homelessness pipeline that has exacerbated the homeless crisis for years.
+“In just the past few weeks, we’ve passed some of the strongest tenant protections in the more than 40 years since the Rent Stabilization Ordinance,” said Councilmember Raman.
+“Adding a Right to Counsel to that suite of protections will help to keep people in their homes and combat the eviction-to-homelessness pipeline that has exacerbated the homeless crisis for years.
 We are finally building a city where, if you end up in a situation in which you could lose your housing, someone will be there to support you.”

 “If someone goes through an eviction without legal assistance, the deck is simply stacked against them - it’s now time to vastly expand our eviction defense program and transform it into a right-to-counsel program.
 ULA makes this possible,” said Councilmember Bob Blumenfield.
 “When I served in the state assembly, I authored similar legislation but due to lack of adequate federal, State, and County funding its success was limited.
 Now, as we climb out of the pandemic, we must continue to call on all levels of government to financially support right-to-counsel programs because if we don’t, we could see a lot more people on our streets.”